h3lp1ngh4nd/dim/README.md

   --network {mainnet,testnet,custom}
-                        use 'mainnet' or 'testnet' --address ADDRESS     specify delegate address --start START         specify start date (yyyy/mm/dd) --end END             specify end date (yyyy/mm/dd)
+                        use 'mainnet' or 'testnet' --address ADDRESS     specify delegate address --share SHARE         specify voter's share
+  --start START         specify start date (yyyy/mm/dd) --end END             specify end date (yyyy/mm/dd)
 ```
 #### Running the Python script
 You can run the original Python script if that's preferred.
 The only non-standard library used is `requests`, found in the `requirements.txt` file.
 All of the above instructions still apply to using this method.